voxpupuli/puppet-icinga2/README.md

 }
 ```

 The parameter `fingerprint` is optional and new since v2.1.0.
-It's used to validate the certificate of the master.
+It's used to validate the certificate of the CA host.
 A fingerprint can be got by `openssl x509 -noout -fingerprint -sha1 -inform pem -in master.crt` on the master host.

 ### Config Objects